These are the war crimes that implicate Colombia’s former President Alvaro Uribe to the extent they could land him in prison for life.

 Before Uribe became president, between 1995 and 1998, he was governor of his native Antioquia, the birthplace of some of Colombia’s blood-thirstiest paramilitary groups.

 As governor, Uribe was one of the main promoters of the creation of armed civilian militias meant to defend private interests.
-Then-president Cesar Gaviria legalized the formation of such groups in 1994, but reversed that decision in 1997 after the paramilitary groups began killing civilians on a massive scale.
+Then-president Cesar Gaviria legalized the formation of such groups in 1994, but this decision was reversed in 1997 after the paramilitary groups began killing civilians on a massive scale.

 However, by then, the military and the paramilitaries by then had grown such intimate ties that they jointly carried out anti-guerrilla and even anti-communist operations in spite of this being against the law.